International Pain & Spine Intervention Society (IPSIS)

 2.3 Do not send administrative messages, such as “remove me from the list,” to the group.
 Instead, use the web interface to change your settings or to remove yourself from a list.
 If you are changing email addresses, you do not need to remove yourself from the list and rejoin under your new email address.
 Simply change your settings.

-3.1 The Spine Intervention Society (SIS) makes no representation and assumes no responsibility for the accuracy of the information contained or available through this website, and such information is subject to change without notice.
+3.1 The International Pain & Spine Intervention Society (IPSIS) makes no representation and assumes no responsibility for the accuracy of the information contained or available through this website, and such information is subject to change without notice.
 The clinician’s independent medical judgment, given the individual patient’s clinical circumstances and preferences, should always determine patient care and treatment.
-Practitioners are advised to consider management options in the context of their own training and background and institutional capabilities when selecting recommended treatment options.
-SIS is not responsible, nor does it assume any legal liability or responsibility for the accuracy, completeness, clinical efficacy, or value of any such information or any apparatus, product, or process described or referenced through this website or the information contained therein.
+Practitioners are advised to consider management options in the context of their own training, background, and institutional capabilities when selecting recommended treatment options.
+IPSIS is not responsible, nor does it assume any legal liability or responsibility, for the accuracy, completeness, clinical efficacy, or value of any such information or any apparatus, product, or process described or referenced through this website or the information contained therein.

-3.2 This site is provided as a service for SIS members.
-SIS is not responsible for the opinions and information posted on this site by others.
-We disclaim all warranties with regard to information posted on this site, whether posted by SIS or any third party; this disclaimer includes all implied warranties of merchantability and fitness.
-In no event shall SIS be liable for any special, indirect, or consequential damages or any damages whatsoever resulting from loss of use, data, or profits, arising out of or in connection with the use or performance of any information posted on this site.
+3.2 This site is provided as a service for IPSIS members.
+IPSIS is not responsible for the opinions and information posted on this site.
+We disclaim all warranties, including implied warranties of merchantability and fitness, concerning information posted on this site, whether posted by IPSIS or any third party.
+In no event shall IPSIS be liable for any special, indirect, or consequential damages or any damages whatsoever resulting from loss of use, data, or profits arising out of or in connection with the use or performance of any information posted on this site.

 3.3 Do not post any defamatory, abusive, profane, threatening, offensive, or illegal materials.
-Do not post any information or other material protected by copyright without the permission of the copyright owner.
-By posting material, the posting party warrants and represents that he or she owns the copyright with respect to such material or has received permission from the copyright owner.
-In addition, the posting party grants SIS and users of this site the nonexclusive right and license to display, copy, publish, distribute, transmit, print, and use such information or other material.
+Do not post any information or other material protected by copyright without the copyright owner's permission.
+By posting material, the posting party warrants and represents that they own the copyright to such material or has received permission from the copyright owner.
+In addition, the posting party grants IPSIS and users of this site the nonexclusive right and license to display, copy, publish, distribute, transmit, print, and use such information or other material.

-3.4 Messages should not be posted if they encourage or facilitate members to arrive at any agreement that either expressly or impliedly leads to price fixing, a boycott of another's business, or other conduct intended to illegally restrict free trade.
+3.4 Messages should not be posted if they encourage or facilitate members to arrive at any agreement that either expressly or impliedly leads to price fixing, a boycott, or conduct intended to illegally restrict free trade.
 Messages that encourage or facilitate an agreement about the following subjects are inappropriate: prices, discounts, or terms or conditions of sale; salaries; profits, profit margins, or cost data; market shares, sales territories, or markets; allocation of customers or territories; or selection, rejection or termination of customers or suppliers.

-3.5 SIS reserves the right to terminate access to any user who does not abide by these guidelines or any other legal remedy.
-SIS reserves the right to delete any post for any reason.
+3.5 IPSIS reserves the right to terminate access to or pursue any legal remedy with regard to any user who does not abide by these guidelines.
+IPSIS reserves the right to delete any post for any reason and the right to discontinue the discussion forum.
 By joining and using this community, you agree that you have read and will follow these rules and guidelines.
-You also agree to reserve discussions and shared files and content to that best suited to the medium.
-This is a great medium with which to solicit the advice of your peers, benefit from their experience, and participate in an ongoing conversation.
+You also agree to reserve discussions and shared files and content best suited to the medium.
+This is a great medium to solicit your peers' advice, benefit from their experience, and participate in an ongoing conversation.
 Questions should be directed to our member services department via the Contact Us link on this site.

 Please take a moment to acquaint yourself with these important guidelines.
 If you have questions, contact the member services department.
-In order to preserve an environment that encourages both civil and fruitful dialogue, we reserve the right to suspend or terminate membership in this community for anyone who violate these rules.
+In order to preserve an environment that encourages both civil and fruitful dialogue, we reserve the right to suspend or terminate the membership in this community of anyone who violates these rules.

-This policy sets out how the Spine Intervention Society (SIS) handles your personal information.
+This policy sets out how the International Pain & Spine Intervention Society (IPSIS) handles your personal information.

-4.1 The Type of Personal Information SIS Collects
+4.1 The Type of Personal Information IPSIS Collects

-SIS collects certain personal information about visitors and users of our sites.
-The most common type of information SIS collects includes things like: user-names, names, email addresses, other contact details, survey responses, photos, payment information, content you direct us to make available on our sites (such as job postings), and web analytics data.
+IPSIS collects certain personal information about visitors and users of our sites.
+The most common type of information IPSIS collects includes things like usernames, names, email addresses, other contact details, survey responses, photos, payment information, content you direct us to make available on our sites (such as job postings), and web analytics data.

-SIS collects personal information directly when you provide it to SIS, automatically as you navigate through the sites, or through other people when you use services associated with the sites.
+IPSIS collects personal information directly when you provide it to IPSIS, automatically as you navigate through the sites, or through other people when you use services associated with the sites.

-SIS collects your personal information when it is provided it to SIS upon completion of a membership application and buy items or services on SIS sites, subscribe to the SIS email list, submit feedback, fill out non-anonymous surveys, or communicate with SIS.
+IPSIS collects your personal information when it is provided it to IPSIS upon completion of a membership application and buy items or services on IPSIS sites, subscribe to the IPSIS email list, submit feedback, fill out non-anonymous surveys, or communicate with IPSIS.

-4.3 Personal Information SIS Collects About You from Others
+4.3 Personal Information IPSIS Collects About You from Others

 Although we generally collect personal information directly from you, on occasion we also collect certain categories of personal information about you from other sources.
 In particular: financial and/or transaction details from payment providers in order to process payments and third-party service providers like Your Membership (association software platform), Facebook (social networking platform), and Gather Digital (mobile app platform), which may provide information about you when you link, connect, or login to your accounts with the third-party provider.
 The information varies and is controlled by that service provider or as authorized by you via your privacy settings with those service providers.

-SIS will use your personal information to provide you information about: SIS educational offerings, news about advocacy and research, and membership dues.
-SIS also makes member contact information available through the SIS Membership Directory to other members using its sites and to those who register for conferences.
+IPSIS will use your personal information to provide you information about IPSIS educational offerings, news about advocacy and research, and membership dues.
+IPSIS also makes member contact information available through the IPSIS Membership Directory to other members using its sites and to those who register for conferences.

 4.4.1 operating the sites;